HL7/fhir-saner/input/pagecontent/measure_group_covid19_deaths.md

 Deaths in the hospital during the reporting period is half of an [event growth measure](situational_awareness_measures.html#event-growth), it does not include the cumulative total number of deaths.
 There are several good reasons to use an event growth measure in this case:
    1. Loss of a single report does not damage the cumulative total value.
-When the next report is sent, a new cumulative total will also be sent, allowing the reciever to adjust for the missing data.
+When the next report is sent, a new cumulative total will also be sent, allowing the receiver to adjust for the missing data.
-   2. Reporting both the incremental, and cumulative total allows the reciever to detect potential reporting errors over time.
+   2. Reporting both the incremental, and cumulative total allows the receiver to detect potential reporting errors over time.
    3. Using the Event Growth measure supports data correction over time.
 During a public health emergency where there are limited resources, activities are triaged to protect life first.
 Death reporting may be delayed for facilities under extreme stress.
    4. Event growth measures support the [BASE Consistency](https://en.wikipedia.org/wiki/Eventual_consistency) model, which means that prior